isovic/racon/README.md

     only available when built with CUDA:
         -c, --cudapoa-batches <int>
             default: 0
-            number of batches for CUDA accelerated polishing -b, --cuda-banded-alignment
+            number of batches for CUDA accelerated polishing per GPU -b, --cuda-banded-alignment
             use banding approximation for polishing on GPU.
 Only applicable when -c is used.
         --cudaaligner-batches <int>
             default: 0
-            number of batches for CUDA accelerated alignment
+            number of batches for CUDA accelerated alignment per GPU

 `racon_test` is run without any parameters.